crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed an issue that prevented ``DEFAULT`` clauses from being evaluated per record in ``INSERT`` statements with multiple source values.
+This resulted in the same values being inserted when using nondeterministic functions like ``gen_random_text_uuid`` as default expression.

 - Fixed an issue that prevented aggregations or grouping operations on virtual tables to run parallel on shard level, even if the inner query would support it.